Judge to rule next week on Chamber of Commerce lawsuit against Seattle’s JumpStart tax

 The suit was filed in December by the Seattle Metropolitan Chamber of Commerce.
 Roberts said she would issue a ruling by the end of next week.

-Lawyers for the chamber have characterized the tax as one on workers, while the city said it is a tax on the city’s biggest businesses.
+Lawyers for the chamber have characterized the tax as one on the right of workers to earn a living while the city said it is a tax on the city’s biggest businesses.

 The suit was filed five months after Seattle City Council pushed through the payroll excise tax on companies with highly paid employees.